Type of construction: Renovation of existing building

 Location: Estonia, Saue

-The world’s population is becoming increasingly urban and this trend expected to increase.
-Demolition of existing buildings and reconstruction with tightened land-use standards the new buildings are not the realistic strategy in Estonia, due to the fact that a total of 82% of dwellings are privately owned.
-Therefore, it is clear that extensive, ‘deep’ levels of renovation work are required.
-The rooftop extension could be solution improve the cost efficiency of renovation, dense urban environments, and reuse of existing and territorial constructions.
-Another possibility is the extension of the living area by enclosing the original open balconies.
-Well enclosed and insulated balconies can eliminate thermal bridges and improve the usability of the dwellings and increase the comfort of living.
+In Estonia, more than 70% of the residents live in apartment buildings constructed before 1990.
+The majority of those buildings have the same problems: high-energy consumption levels, insufficient ventilation, uneven indoor temperatures, and insufficient thermal comfort levels.
+The world’s population is becoming increasingly urban and this trend is expected to increase.
+Demolition of existing buildings and reconstruction with tightened land-use standards for new buildings are not the realistic strategy in Estonia, due to the fact that 82% of the dwellings are privately-owned.
+Therefore, extensive, ‘deep’ levels of renovation work are required.
+Possible solutions are the extension of rooftops and living area by closing open balconies, which can eliminate thermal bridges and improve the usability of the dwellings and increase the indoor comfort.

-The average primary energy use is 211 kW/(m2a).
-As the indoor climate is insufficient (low ventilation, low temperature), the normalized primary energy use should be around 274 kW/(m2a) (176 kW/(m2a) for heating).
-To minimize environmental impact and disturbance to residents, the envelope is constructed in prefabricated modules with maximum locally re-used and recycled materials and locally based bio-based materials.
-This construction method results in a short construction period on sites and occupants will be less disturbed.
-It is more weather-independent as well.
+The average primary energy use before the renovation was 211 kW/(m2a).
+As the indoor climate was insufficient (low ventilation, low temperature), the normalised primary energy use should have been around 274 kW/(m2a) (176 kW/(m2a) for heating).
+One year after deep renovation the avarage primary energy use was measured to be 93 kW/(m2a) (53 kW/(m2a) for heating).
+To minimise environmental impact and disturbance to residents, the envelope was constructed in prefabricated modules with maximum locally re-used and recycled materials and locally based bio-based materials.
+This construction method resulted in a short construction period on sites and occupants were less disturbed.
+It was more weather-independent as well.

-We expect to see the following results in Estonia:
+We achieved the following results in Estonia: